denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 4. Open a Windows terminal (bash: through https://gitforwindows.org/ or WSL ; Cmd also works, and PowerShell too)
 5. cd to the folder of this very document
 6. If needed, activate the python environnement where you just installed pyaudisam and its dependencies
-7. Check pyaudisam installation : the following command should dump some basic help about pyaudisam command line options into the terminal
-   (and also other technical informations)
+7. Check pyaudisam installation : the following command should dump some basic help about pyaudisam command line options into the terminal (and also other technical information)

     `python -m pyaudisam -h`